 This little piece came to me on an uninspiring drive to work

-I shrieked and managed to straighten up – thanking some other presence that there were no other cars on the road.
-On this dark muggy Winter morning, I felt like the only soul in the world awake.
-I felt that I would never see the brightness of day again or feel it’s warmth.
+I shrieked and managed to straighten up, thanking some other presence that there were no oncoming cars.
+On this dark, muggy Winter morning, I felt like the only soul in the world awake.
+I felt that I would never see the brightness of day or feel the sun’s warmth again.

 With a loud plop, something dropped on to the steering wheel.
-I looked down just as it hopped to the ground out of sight.
-My hearing was slightly muted, my ear suddenly blocked like I was underwater .
+I looked down just as it hopped to the ground, out of sight.
+My hearing was slightly muted, my ear seemed blocked, as if I was underwater .
 My neck felt sweaty and hot.
-I reached to the side of my head but couldn’t feel my ear.
+I reached to the side of my head but I couldn’t feel my ear.

 Burning bile surged in my throat, I was going to vomit.
-I looked for a place to pull in but there was no safe place on the road.
-I opened the car window and tried to slow down.
-Vomit spurted out like a hot stinking projectile.
+I looked for a place to pull in but there was none nearby.
+I opened the car window and slowed down.
+Vomit spurted out like a hot, vile projectile.
 Chunks of white mess, outside the car, down the inside door, on my clothes, seat belt and window.
-I wiped my mouth feeling disgusting, smaller chunks lingering in my mouth.
+I wiped my mouth feeling disgusting.
+Smaller chunks still lingered in my mouth.

 A lay-by ahead caught my eye.
-I pulled in and peeled off my wet, sticky seat belt.
-As I opened the door I noticed that the beige puke was stuck in the grooves in the car door and insides of the window.
+I turned in, stopped the engine and peeled off my wet, sticky seat belt.
+As I opened the door I noticed that beige puke was stuck in the grooves in the car door, and the insides of the window.
 It seemed to be moving, crawling, creeping.
 I rubbed my eyes and looked again.
-It was tiny maggots, slowly moving together like one stinking mass.
+There was tiny maggots, slowly moving together, like one stinking mass.

 I stumbled out of the car and fell to my knees.
 A stream of hot foulness poured out of my mouth.
-Black and bloody chunks flew out, mixed in with more crawling off-white maggots in a grotty stream.
+Black and bloody chunks flew out, mixed with crawling off-white maggots in a grotty stream.
 A popping noise sounded close to me and a searing pain bored through my skull.
-My vision blurred in one eye but I could make out an eyeball looking left and right in the stinking red, white and black pool – like some kind of dark Monet.
+My vision blurred in one eye, but I could see an eyeball looking left and right in the middle of the red, white and black pool of mess – like some kind of dark Monet.

-I tried to put my right hand to my face but it flopped down at my side as if all the bones had melted.
+I tried to put my right hand to my face, but it flopped down at my side, like all the bones had melted.
 I put my left hand to my head, feeling again for my ear.
 Something small and rubbery fell into my hand and my world went silent.

 My legs gave way and I hit the ground head first.
-My teeth crumbled and everyone of them crashed on to the grass like silent, small irregular dice.
-I felt my tongue around my slimy empty gums before I lost feeling in my body.
-My world went not only silent but black and my last thought was of the dead flowers.
+My teeth crumbled and each one of them crashed on to the grass like silent, small irregular dice.
+I slid my tongue around my slimy, empty gums before I lost feeling in my body.
+My world went not only silent, but black and my last thought was of the dead flowers.